 Welcome to Roaster Spotlight, a new feature series on Sprudge dedicated to the art and science of coffee roasting, and the intrepid roasters who keep the flame.
-Roaster Spotlight on Sprudge is proudly presented in partners with Mill City Roasters.
+Roaster Spotlight on Sprudge is proudly presented in partnership with Mill City Roasters.

 We’re living in the golden era of coffee roasters in America, a boom time for new brands and new ideas, a moment where nearly any cafe or coffee shop can put up their shingle and take on the roasting arts.
 Because of this it feels like the perfect time to kick off this new feature series, Roaster Spotlight, powered by our partners at Mill City Roasters, a brand based in Minneapolis, Minnesota.
 And who else to feature in our very first Roaster Spotlight story but the work of The Get Down Coffee Co., a success story in North Minneapolis with an intriguing and essential history.

 The Get Down Coffee Co. is the work of Houston White, a North Minneapolis local with a broad entrepreneurial footprint, from apparel to community organizing to HWMR (Houston White Men’s Room), a barbershop that doubles as a cultural hub for the neighborhood.
 White has collaborated with Target, and The Get Down is itself a collaboration with Dogwood Coffee Company founder Dan Anderson.

 Director of Coffee at The Get Down is CJ Porter Born, a Twin Cities kid who has found his calling as a coffee roaster.
 He’s a story within a story here at The Get Down, a brand we think is doing essential work right now out of Minneapolis.
 This interview with CJ Porter Born is inquisitive and compelling, and Porter Born has a unique outlook on the art of coffee roasting, the state of the industry, and where he and The Get Down are headed next.
 Settle in with a good cup of coffee for this one.